 With dirty coal effectively over, we now have to keep on objecting to fracking right across the country.

-Please donate to help us carry on protecting the wellbeing of people and planet, including campaigning against fossil fuels.
+Please donate to help us carry on protecting the wellbeing of people and planet, including campaigning against fossil fuels like shale gas from fracking.
 Thank you.